logo

 GPS2026 will focus on five distinct areas to address some of the most pressing global issues impacting global prosperity:

-Keynote Address: China’s Global Governance Initiative
+Keynote Speech: China’s Global Governance Initiative

 Panel 1: Innovative Drug Development in the Guangdong-Hong Kong-Macao Greater Bay Area